-- create liens upon any of the Loan Parties' property (other than customary permitted liens and liens in respect of up to \$1.5 billion of secured credit facilities debt (which amount includes our Secured Revolving Line of Credit); - declare or make cash distributions; - create any encumbrance on the ability of a subsidiary to make any upstream payments; - make asset dispositions other than certain ordinary course dispositions and certain supply chain finance arrangements;

-- make certain loans, make payments with respect to subordinated debt or certain borrowed money prior to its due date; and - enter into any non-arm's-length transaction with an affiliate (except for certain customary exceptions).
+- create liens upon any of the Loan Parties' property (other than customary permitted liens and liens in respect of up to \$1.5 billion of secured credit facilities debt (which amount includes our Secured Revolving Line of Credit); - · declare or make cash distributions; - create any encumbrance on the ability of a subsidiary to make any upstream payments; - make asset dispositions other than certain ordinary course dispositions and certain supply chain finance arrangements; - · make certain loans, make payments with respect to subordinated debt or certain borrowed money prior to its due date; and - enter into any non-arm's-length transaction with an affiliate (except for certain customary exceptions).

 The agreements governing our notes and our Secured Revolving Line of Credit contain cross-default provisions whereby a default under one agreement would likely result in cross defaults under agreements covering other borrowings.
 For example, the occurrence of a default with respect to any indebtedness or any failure to repay debt when due in an amount in excess of \$50 million would cause a cross default under the indentures (to the extent such default would result in the acceleration of such indebtedness) governing our 6.75% Notes, 7.50% Notes, 7.00% Notes and 2.125% Notes, as well as under our Secured Revolving Line of Credit.
 The occurrence of a default under any of these borrowing arrangements would permit the applicable note holders or the lenders under our Secured Revolving Line of Credit to declare all amounts outstanding under those borrowing arrangements to be immediately due and payable.
-If the note holders or the trustee under the indentures governing our 6.75% Notes, 7.50% Notes, 7.50% Notes, 7.50% Notes, 7.00% Notes or 2.125% Notes or the lenders under our Secured Revolving Line of Society to declare all amounts outstanding under those borrowing arrangements to be immediately due and payable.
-If the note holders or the trustee under the indentures governing our 6.75% Notes, 7.50% Notes, 7.50% Notes or 2.125% Notes or the lenders under our Secured Revolving Line of borrowings, we cannot assure you that we will have sufficient assets to repay those borrowings.
+If the note holders or the trustee under the indentures governing our 6.75% Notes, 7.50% Notes, 7.00% Notes or 2.125% Notes or the lenders under our Secured Revolving Line of Credit accelerate the repayment of borrowings, we cannot assure you that we will have sufficient assets to repay those borrowings.